Lens (vertebrate anatomy): Lens fibers

 The lens fibers form the bulk of the lens.
 They are long, thin, transparent cells, firmly packed, with diameters typically 4–7 micrometres and lengths of up to 12 mm long in humans.
 The lens fibers stretch lengthwise from the posterior to the anterior poles and, when cut horizontally, are arranged in concentric layers rather like the layers of an onion.
-If cut along the equator, it appears as a honeycomb.
-The middle of each fiber lies on the equator.
+If cut along the equator, cells have a hexagonal cross section, appearing as a honeycomb.
+The approximate middle of each fiber lies around the equator.
 These tightly packed layers of lens fibers are referred to as laminae.
 The lens fiber cytoplasms are linked together via gap junctions, intercellular bridges and interdigitations of the cells that resemble "ball and socket" forms.

 The lens is split into regions depending on the age of the lens fibers of a particular layer.
 Moving outwards from the central, oldest layer, the lens is split into an embryonic nucleus, the fetal nucleus, the adult nucleus, the inner and outer cortex.
 New lens fibers, generated from the lens epithelium, are added to the outer cortex.
 Mature lens fibers have no organelles or nuclei.